hannutt/DBoard/README.md

 Attention color for the products that are most and least in stock. the name of the product that is in short supply is shown in red and the name of the product with the most stock is shown in green.

+ID CHECK in ADMIN VIEW

+When the admin page is loaded, the python function also gets the values ​​from the used Id sql table. the id number of each added product is always stored in this table.
+When adding a new product to the id value input field, there is an onchange Hadler that checks the ids used with a javaScript function, which are imported to the html page with a Python function.
+If the ID given by the user already exists, the program displays a notification.